 We feel that it is extremely important to be in close contact with parents in regard to your child’s day.
 We can talk with you during morning or afternoon pick-up, or you can call during the day.
 Since drop-off and pick-up can be rushed and busy times for children, parents and staff, if you would like to have more than a few moments to chat, we encourage you to set up a phone conference or a personal conference time with the classroom teacher.

 Communication is very important to us!
 No question is ever too small or too “silly” to ask.
 Please feel free to call with any of your questions or concerns.
-You are also welcome to stop by the Director or Associate Director's office at any time to talk.
+You are also welcome to stop by the Director or Assistant Director's office at any time to talk.

 We communicate in writing in a number of ways: Today We (a daily e-mail highlighting the activities of each class with reminders for calendar events), a parents’ bulletin board, and notes and letters in your child’s mailbox.
 We also have semi-annual parent-teacher conferences, a Back-to-School Night and regular Preschool Family Forum meetings.